 The Germantown District (GSSD) is one of 13+ Special Service Districts in the City of Philadelphia.
 The GSSD was originally created in 1995 and provided services to the Germantown and Chelten commercial area until ceasing operations in 2011.
-The GSSD is authorized as a Municipal Authority by City Council through 2025, but must develop a service plan and budget to be able to resume collecting funds and providing services.
+The GSSD is authorized as a Municipal Authority by City Council through 2025.

 The GSSD is overseen by a 15 member board of directors, consisting of Germantown residents, community stakeholders and business and property owners from the district.
 The daily responsibilities are managed by an Executive Director.
 Learn more About the Board, and Staff

 The GSSD covers the Central Germantown Business District, which is centered at the intersection of Germantown and Chelten Avenues, the heart of the historic Germantown neighborhood.

 The district includes one of the most historic miles of continuous street in the US known as ‘the Great Road’ (another name for Germantown Ave), that houses numerous historic sites that tell the story of:

 - Pre-Revolutionary War/Colonial America